rr-learning/trifinger-rl-example/README.md

 models are in `trifinger_rl_example/policies` and are installed as package_data so they can be loaded at runtime (see `setup.cfg`).

+All training checkpoints of the expert policies are available [here](https://edmond.mpdl.mpg.de/dataset.xhtml?persistentId=doi:10.17617/3.JA8ZW4).
+They can be used with this repository by swapping them with the files in the `policies` subdirectory.

 Documentation
 -------------